Updated December 2, 2020

 Remote Workers Returning to the Office or Campus

 Once work-from-home restrictions have been lifted and buildings open back up, remote employees returning to the workplace can be screened before they re-enter the building at the beginning of every day, each shift, and throughout the day.
-Ideally this would take place in-person provided appropriate PPE is available to facilitate temperature screenings.
-This may also be done virtually either by phone, video chat, or secure messaging.
+This screening can take place in-person (provided appropriate PPE is available), or virtually by phone, video chat, or secure messaging.

 Testing Best Practices

-There are two basic types of tests available for COVID-19: diagnostic (PCR) and antibody (serology).
+There are two basic types of tests available for COVID-19: diagnostic and screening.

 According to the CDC, not everyone needs to be tested (diagnostic) for COVID-19.
 Amid a pandemic with a disease that has essentially no known treatment it is important to determine who should be tested and who should not, given the limited supply of tests and an overburdened healthcare system.